| Nought can Deform the Human race|

 - Boots are worn on the feet, and are unusable with rank 3 of either the Talons or Hooves mutations.

 - Headgear is worn on the head.
 The Beak, Antennae, and Horns mutations all restrict the player's headgear options.

 - Cloaks and scarves are worn around the shoulders, which are unusable with demonspawn's Weakening stinger.

 - Shields and Orbs are held on character's arm.
-They provide SH, but prevent the use of two-handed weapons and impede spellcasting and EV without sufficient skill.
+They prevent the use of two-handed weapons.
+Shields provide SH, but impede spellcasting and EV without sufficient skill.

 Most body armour has an encumbrance rating proportional to its AC and GDR.
 Robes, animal skins, and leather armour, being lightweight, have little or no EV penalty; at the other end of the spectrum you can find plate armour and crystal plate armour, which are cumbersome but incredibly protective.
 All shields and bardings also have an EV penalty.

 Increasing your Armour skill decreases the effect of the encumbrance rating (though never completely: -2.2% per level, so at level 27 the reduction is -60%, and no amount of skill will make you any stealthier) and boosts the total AC granted by those pieces.
 High strength will also help.
 See the encumbrance rating page for more details..